AI Answering Service For Roofing Contractors

 It collects the address, roof issue, timing, damage signs, property type, insurance context, access notes, photos requested in follow-up, and preferred appointment window.

-Book, route, or create a clean callback
+Book, hand off, or create a clean callback

-Calls iando.ai can answer, route, or recover
+Calls iando.ai can answer, escalate, or recover

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.